silshack/spring2014/_posts/2014-01-16-lyonsFirstExercise.md

 window.exitonclick()
 ```

-Here's where I got the formula for a spirograph: (http://www.mathematische-basteleien.de/spirographs.htm)[right here]
+Here's where I got the formula for a spirograph: (http://www.mathematische-basteleien.de/spirographs.htm) [right here]